Demivan/blog/src/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 $t('last-online', { date: $d(new Date(), 'short') })
 ```

-Translators cannot change date formatting for a particular translation, for example, if it does not fit into UI in some language.
+Translators can't change date formatting for a particular translation, for example, if it doesn't fit into UI in some language.

 ***fluent-vue solution:***

 Fluent syntax allows translators to call custom function in translation messages.
-There is built in `DATETIME` function:
+For date internationalization fluent-vue has a built-in `DATETIME` function:

 ```ftl
 last-online = User was last online at { DATETIME($date, year: "numeric", month: "short", month: "short") }